The weak Ramsey property and extreme amenability: Applications

 \subsection{Trees}

 It turns out there are many notions of trees and embeddings of trees.
 In this section we consider certain categories $\Tw$ of structured finite trees and \emph{strong embeddings} related to the classical Milliken's theorem~\cite{MilTrees}.
-We show that the categories $\Tw$ are weak Fraïssé with the weak Ramsey property [needs to be changed later], and describe the countable trees that are their weak Fraïssé limits.
-By the KPT correspondence (Theorem~\ref{thm:KPT}), the limit trees have extremely amenable automorphism groups.
+We show that the categories $\Tw$ are weak Fraïssé and describe the countable trees $\U$ that are their weak Fraïssé limits.
+After we forget part of the structure, namely the levels, the corresponding categories $\LTw$ are still weak Fraïssé, and moreover they have the weak Ramsey property.
+By the KPT correspondence (Theorem~\ref{thm:KPT}), the corresponding limit trees $\LU$ have extremely amenable automorphism groups.

 Since we shall consider both finite and infinite trees with various extra structure, we carefully define our categories in several steps.
 By a \emph{tree} we mean a triple $(T, \leq, \meet)$ where $(T, \leq)$ is a partially ordered set such that every set $(\below, x]_T := \set{y \in T: y \leq x}$ is linearly ordered and such that every pair $x, y \in T$ has the $\leq$-meet $x \meet y$.
 By an \emph{embedding of trees} we mean a one-to-one map $f\maps S \to T$ between trees such that $f(x \meet y) = f(x) \meet f(y)$ for every $x, y \in S$ (and so $x \leq y \iff f(x) \leq f(y)$ for every $x, y \in S$), i.e. a first-order embedding in the language $\set{\leq, \meet}$.
 The category of all trees and all embeddings is denoted by $\Tree$.